goquibble/avatars/README.md

 # avatars
 API for generating customizable SVG avatars with consistent seeds.
-Simple, colorful, and expressive.